spacetj/production-readiness/01-stability-reliability/README.md

 ### Tanka

-Grafana Tanka is the robust configuration utility for your Kubernetes cluster, powered by the unique Jsonnet language.
-Our Kubernetes Jsonnet library makes defining of Kubernetes resources more concise and clean than traditional YAML has ever been.
+Grafana Tanka is a robust configuration utility for your Kubernetes cluster, powered by the unique Jsonnet language.
+Kubernetes Jsonnet library makes defining of Kubernetes resources more concise and clean than traditional YAML has ever been.

 | Open Source                                | Managed By | First Release |
 | ------------------------------------------ | ---------- | ------------- |